totalspectrum/spin2cpp/README.md

   and #warning.
 Use of the preprocessor should not normally cause any issues, but it is still experimental.

+`--nofcache`
+  Disable FCACHE.
+On the P1 when code is placed in HUB, some small loops are compiled to be loaded into a region of COG memory (the FCACHE) to improve performance.
+This option disables that optimization.

 `--normalize`
   Normalize all identifiers so that the first letter is upper case and the rest are lower case.
 This is the way older versions of spin2cpp